dougeby/IntuneDocs/intune/certficates-importedpfx-configure.md

 For reference here is the list of the possible options:

 - Intended Purpose:

 0. unassigned
 1. smimeEncryption
 2. smimeSigning

 - Padding Scheme:

 1. pkcs1
 2. oaepSha1
 3. oaepSha256
 4. oaepSha384
 5. oaepSha512

 Additionally, you will have to decide what Key Storage Provider to use, we recommend **Microsoft Software Key Storage Provider** and a name for your key.
 This Key Storage Provider needs to match the one used when creating the key on the server.

-With the folder generated from Visual Studio with the cmdlets, in order to import the PFX certificate perform the following:
+With the folder generated from Visual Studio with the cmdlets, perform the following steps in order to import the PFX certificate:

 1. Open Powershell as Administrator and navigate to where the folder with the Powershell module is located.
 2. Import the module with `Import-Module .\IntunePfxImport.psd1`
 3. Authenticate to Intune Graph with `$authResult = Get-IntuneAuthenticationToken -AdminUserName "<Admin-UPN>"`

     > [!NOTE]
     > As the authentication is against Graph, permissions to the AppID need to be provided.
-        > If it's the first time using this utility, a Global administrator is required to concent those permissions.
-        > These Powershell cmdlets are using the same AppID as the one used with [Powershell Intune Samples](https://github.com/microsoftgraph/powershell-intune-samples) as such more permissions than it actually be used will be requested.
+If it's the first time using this utility, a Global administrator is required to concent those permissions.
+These Powershell cmdlets are using the same AppID as the one used with [Powershell Intune Samples](https://github.com/microsoftgraph/powershell-intune-samples) as such more permissions than it actually be used will be requested.

 4. Save the PFX password used when the exporting the certificate to a variable with `$SecureFilePassword = ConvertTo-SecureString -String "<PFXPassword>" -AsPlainText -Force`
 5. Create a **UserPFXCertificate** object with